trueberryless-org/mutanuq/starlight/src/content/docs/en/languages/text_types/report.md

 After the basic information, a short introduction is written, in which the metadata of the survey, presentation or accident are mentioned.
 This includes, for example, the source of the survey, when and with which participants it was carried out, and also the location of the survey if it was only carried out in one country.
 It is also important to mention the reason for writing the report in the first place.

 > The purpose of this report is to provide an overall picture of working abroad.
-It is based among a survey among around 3000 stundents at the ages of 18 to 29 years from Germany and was conducted in 2020.
+It is based among a survey among around 3000 students at the ages of 18 to 29 years from Germany and was conducted in 2020.

 | Phrases                                            |
 | -------------------------------------------------- |